ralphtandetzky/num-quaternion/README.md

 ## Features

-- **Basic Quaternion Operations**: Addition, subtraction, multiplication, and conjugation.
+- **Basic Quaternion Operations**: Addition, subtraction, multiplication, division, and conjugation.
 - **Unit Quaternions**: Special support for unit quaternions with optimized operations.
 - **Conversion Functions**: Convert to/from Euler angles, rotation vectors, and more.
 - **Interpolation**: Spherical linear interpolation (SLERP) for smooth rotations.